Congressional Union for Woman Suffrage: Early history

-Alice Paul created the Congressional Union (CU) after joining the National American Woman Suffrage Association (NAWSA) and gaining leadership of its Congressional Committee.

-The CU was initiated to assist the NAWSA Congressional Committee and its officers were part of that committee.

-The CU shared the same goal with NAWSA, to gain an amendment to the United States Constitution giving all women the right to vote.
+Alice Paul created the Congressional Union (CU) in 1913 after joining the National American Woman Suffrage Association (NAWSA) and gaining leadership of its Congressional Committee.
+She formed the CU to assist the Congressional Committee, and CU officers were part of that committee.
+The CU shared the same goal as NAWSA: to add an amendment to the United States Constitution giving all women the right to vote.

 In the beginning, the CU worked within NAWSA to strengthen the declining Congressional Committee.
 In March 1913, after realizing the amount of work to be done, the CU became in charge of their own operations and funding but still remained affiliated with NAWSA.
 In the fall of 1913, Carrie Chapman Catt of NAWSA accused the CU of insubordination and financial irregularities, allegations which she later retracted.
-The strategies of the two organizations were conflicting and NAWSA's leadership felt threatened.
-In December 1913, the National American Woman Suffrage Association selected a new Congressional Committee and formally cut ties with the Congressional Union.
+The strategies of the two organizations conflicted and NAWSA's leadership felt threatened.
+In December 1913, NAWSA selected a new Congressional Committee and formally cut ties with the Congressional Union.

 Initiative

 The Congressional Union for Woman Suffrage appealed to young women with a new approach in the fight for women's suffrage, inspired by the British suffragettes.

 Alice Paul believed women should not have to beg for their rights.
 Paul introduced some of the militant methods used by the Women's Social and Political Union in Britain to the CU and its members.
 These included direct actions, organizing huge demonstrations, and the daily picketing of the White House.
 The CU had 4,500 members and had raised more than $50,000 in funds by 1914.
 Over time, the efforts of hundreds of members led to their arrest and sometimes imprisonment.

+Hundreds of donors financed the CU, with most giving under $50.
+55 donors gave more than $1000 apiece by 1920, providing 60% of the CU's total funds.
+Of these major donors, 38 were women, ten were couples, and only seven were single men.
+Many of these women were able to give due to their financial independence from men, often because they were widows or unmarried.
+Alva Belmont and Mary Burnham donated the most, covering 20% of the CU's funds between them.
+Belmont gave $76,502 and Burnham $38,170.

 Organization

 The Congressional Union's headquarters were located on F Street in Washington, D.C., near the Willard Hotel in a highly visible office which they paid for themselves.
 They started women's "suffrage schools" to spread awareness about their cause and held multiple meetings each day.
 The CU was never organized by states or districts, but there were different branches of the organization in a number of states.
 The Washington headquarters was central to their work but they were also a mobile organization.
 The CU published a newspaper called The Suffragist, featuring articles by prominent members including Alice Paul, Lucy Burns and Inez Milholland.
-The newspaper employed Nina Allender as its main cartoonist, and also published cartoons by artists such as Cornelia Barns, Boardman Robinson and Marietta Andrews.
+The newspaper employed Nina Allender as its main cartoonist, and also published cartoons by artists such as Cornelia Barns, Boardman Robinson and Marietta Minnigerode Andrews.